 Handmade, upcycled, and the perfectly imperfect always draw me in.
-I can’t resist a story and a past or if I’m lucky, something made just for me with love.
+I can’t resist a story or something made just for me with love.

 The skill of makers fascinates me, so inevitably handcrafted things find a special place in our house.
 There’s been a lot of chat about Danish hygge this season and taking pleasure in life’s small moments.

 A few simple new additions to our handmade home have helped us to cherish the little things this year.

 After eight years without proper curtains or blinds it seemed like a small landmark to finally be able to shut out the dark.
 A starry sky is undeniably magical, but without curtains the reflective blackness overwhelmed the kitchen and filled it with echoes.

 Made to measure by the very talented Sarah Alford of Sarah Jane Interiors, curtains and blinds transformed our living space adding warmth and texture.
 Sarah’s roman blinds and eyelet curtains brought our home to life with substance and weight, the soft grey tone of the material framing our light, Scandi-style living space.

 Instead of retreating from the dark, we now have a place to celebrate with friends or enjoy a slow Sunday cuppa in the winter months.
 Our very own slice of hygge heaven.

 Nothing says cosy country kitchen to me quite like a rustic Welsh dresser.

 Found in a Monmouth antique shop, it’s more of a ‘to do’ upcycling project.
 I’d always intended to paint it but fell for the faded and silvered wood instead.
 From the bent and battered brass handles to the rusted hinges, every detail is comfortably worn.